Eclion/Cancer-AutoMata/README.md

 Once installed, open the file UI.m file and run the program.

+Please allow between 10-20 minutes for each 20-steps simulation run to complete, on current desktop computers with Matlab (at least 2 hours with Octave) with the default parameters.

+You can reduce the dish size, dish height in order to make the silumation faster but please keep in mind that your output may differ from the paper results.

 ## Instructions to use the program

 Before running a simulation, you can change the following parameters: